kristelfung/kristelfung-com/src/content/about/about.md

 I﻿ graduated from UC Berkeley in 2023 (go bears!), and I'm currently working for Figma full time in NYC.

-I﻿ redid my site as an exercise to use ChatGPT.
-It wrote most of the site, and it's shockingly good for simple projects.
-This is built with Gatsby and Decap CMS.
+I﻿ rebuilt my website as an exercise to use ChatGPT, which wrote most of this.
+It's shockingly good at simple projects!

+B﻿uilt with Gatsby and Decap CMS.